 In our daily life, the most common edible oil we use is hot pressed oil.
-But recent years with the people’s improved living standard, cold pressed oil become more and more popular.
+But in recent years with the people’s improved living standard, cold-pressed oil become more and more popular.
 The main difference between cold and hot pressing does not affect the pressing equipment to a great extent, rather it has implications for the preparation of the input material.
-Due to the different preparation,the input material has different characteristics in case of the two pressing methods, which require different press configurations.
+Due to the different preparation, the input material has different characteristics in the case of the two pressing methods, which require different press configurations.
 The configuration and some other settings are basically the differences between press units for cold and hot pressing.

 Just as the name implies, the cold pressing means pressing under low temperature, the oilseeds can be pressed without roasting.
 While hot pressing is pressing under high temperature, the oilseeds are pressed after roasting.
 So next, we will talk about the question in the following three aspects.

 The production process of the two methods is different.
 The cold pressing of oil seeds does not need any pre-conditioning of the input material, which is pressed directly at room temperature.
 The oil temperature is low(must below 49℃), and the acid value is also relatively low.
 So there is no need to refine.
 We should get the oil products after precipitation and filtration.
 While different from the cold pressing, when producing some seeds oil we had better heat the seeds up or add chemicals to help the oil keep its fragrant and improve the oil yield, like sesame and peanut.
 Also, the color of the raw oil is relatively dark after high-temperature treatment, the acid value will rise, so the crude oil can be edible only after refining.
 Refining means removing the impurity, reducing the stone particles content and stabilizing the fatty acid value by using the metering pump, oil filter, vacuum pump and so on.